 Voyager 1 crossed the termination shock in December 2004 at about 94 AU from the Sun while Voyager 2 crossed it in August 2007 at about 84 AU.
 Both spacecraft are now exploring the Heliosheath.

 The heliosphere is a bubble around the sun created by the outward flow of the solar wind from the sun and the opposing inward flow of the interstellar wind.
 That heliosphere is the region influenced by the dynamic properties of the sun that are carried in the solar wind--such as magnetic fields, energetic particles and solar wind plasma.
 The heliopause marks the end of the heliosphere and the beginning of interstellar space.
 Voyager 1, which is traveling up away from the plane of the planets, entered interstellar space on Aug.
 25, 2012.
-Voyager 2, which is headed away from the sun beneath the plane of the planets, is expected to pass beyond the enter interstellar space in the coming years.
+Voyager 2, which is headed away from the sun beneath the plane of the planets, reached interstellar space on Nov.
+5, 2018.